+Refer to the power up and power down sequencing diagrams (Figure 91 and Figure 92) for timing details.

-When high, this signal shall indicate that all of the OCP NIC 3.0 card power rails are operating within nominal tolerances.
-Where appropriate, designs that have a separate Main Power domain indication should also connect to the NIC_PWR_GOOD signal via a FET to isolate the domains.
+Where appropriate, designs that have a separate Main Power domain should also connect to the main power good indication to the NIC_PWR_GOOD signal via a FET to isolate the domains.
 Refer to Figure 78 in Section 3.4.4 for an example implementation.

-When low, this signal shall indicate that, AUX_PWR_EN is deasserted, the OCP NIC 3.0 card power supplies are not yet within nominal tolerances or are in a fault condition.
+When low, this signal shall indicate that the OCP NIC 3.0 card power supplies are not yet within nominal tolerances or are in a fault condition after the power ramp times (TAPL and TMPL) have expired.